 Finally, adding non-Newtonian effects, or conservative surface forces, such as van der Waals forces and screened electrostatic interactions, is expected to lead to non-trivial effects and coupling with the EHD picture above.
 One thus realizes that there was room and need for further theoretical developments around Eq.~\eqref{lift}.

-Perhaps the most emblematic example of such developments, is the series of work by \textcite{skotheim2004,Skotheim2005}.
-Therein, a systematic zoology of various non-conforming and conforming contact geometries and elastic responses, in 2D and 3D, was addressed analytically and numerically.
-This is exemplified in Table \ref{tab:Maha}, with a collection of asymptotic lift-force scalings that are valid at large-enough distance (\textit{i.e.} weak deformation) for the particular case of a 3D sphere.
+Perhaps the most emblematic example of such developments, is the series of work by \citet{skotheim2004,Skotheim2005}.
+Therein, a systematic exploration of various non-conforming and conforming contact geometries and elastic responses, in 2D and 3D, was carried out analytically and numerically.
+This is exemplified in Fig. \ref{tab:Maha}, with a collection of asymptotic lift-force scalings that are valid at large-enough distance (\textit{i.e.} weak deformation) for the particular case of a 3D sphere.
 This body of work applies the same soft-lubrication framework as the one introduced above, and employs as well numerical resolutions to go beyond the scaling expressions and the small-compliance limit.
 Interestingly, thanks to the numerical resolution, a maximum in the lift-force-vs-gap-distance behaviour was found in some cases.
-Note that a capillary version of soft lubrication, analogous to the elastic one at stake here, was not addressed therein, but was studied previously in the context of rising bubbles~\cite{sugiyama2010}.
+Note that a capillary version of soft lubrication, analogous to the elastic one at stake here, was not addressed therein, but was studied previously in the context of rising bubbles~\cite{smart91,sugiyama2010}.